zeroluck/docs/sources/articles/apache-oauth2.md

 _Note that if you download a development release you will need current versions of the autotools installed, and you must run ./autogen.sh first before following these instructions._

+#### Compilation

+* Untar the tarball

+* Enter into mod_ox directory and type:

+        ./configure (./autogen.sh for development release)
+        make
+        sudo make install

+* Verify that the module has been enabled in your ”httpd.conf”:

+        # note that the path to your module might be different
+        LoadModule ox_module /usr/lib/apache2/modules/mod_ox.so